afterpay/sdk-android/README.md

 The checkout widget displays the consumer's payment schedule, and can be updated as the order total changes.
 It should be shown if the order value is going to change after the Afterpay Express checkout has finished.
 For example, the order total may change in response to shipping costs and promo codes.
 It can also be used to show if there are any barriers to completing the purchase, like if the customer has gone over their Afterpay payment limit.

-The widget can be added to a layout or instantiated in code but an instance must always be initialised with either a checkout token (from checkout v2) or with a monetary amount.
+The widget can be added to a layout or instantiated in code but an instance must always be initialised in one of the two ways demonstrated below and provided with the required callbacks which will notify your app when the widget is updated or an error occurs, or when an attempt to load an external URL is made.

 ### Adding the Widget

+Initialising the widget with a token received upon completion of checkout v2 will populate it with information about the transaction.

 ```kotlin
 class ReceiptFragment : Fragment() {